-Whether you're in town visiting family, are on vacation, or are stuck on a business trip for Thanksgiving, you don't have to go through all the hassle of making your own meal this holiday season.
-Check out these great restaurants instead and take the stress out of your celebration—just be sure to book reservations well in advance as spots are likely to fill up at these popular establishments.
+Whether you're in town visiting family, are on vacation, or are traveling through on a business trip for Thanksgiving, you don't have to go through all the hassle of making your own meal this holiday season.
+Enjoy a meal at one of these great restaurants instead and take the stress out of your celebration—just be sure to book reservations well in advance as spots are likely to fill up at these popular establishments.

-DeGray Lake Resort State Park in Bismarck offers a special Thanksgiving getaway over the long weekend with a Thanksgiving buffet dinner at the Shoreline Restaurant.
-You can stay in the lodge or camp out for a nature-filled fall holiday weekend, which is great because Bismarck is about 65 miles from Little Rock, meaning it requires a day trip to get there.
+DeGray Lake Resort State Park in Bismarck usually offers a special Thanksgiving getaway over the long weekend with a Thanksgiving buffet dinner at the Shoreline Restaurant.
+You can stay in the lodge or camp out for a nature-filled fall holiday weekend, which is a great idea because Bismarck is about 65 miles from Little Rock, making it an ideal day trip or several-day getaway.

-The Skillet Restaurant in Ozark Folk Center State Park in Mountain View—about 100 miles from Little Rock—serves a traditional Thanksgiving buffet with turkey and all the fixings, and you'll be entertained by a gospel concert as an added bonus.
-The buffet is open from 10:45 a.m. to 6 p.m. and costs $17 for adults and $9 for children 9 and younger.
+The Skillet Restaurant in Ozark Folk Center State Park in Mountain View—about 100 miles from Little Rock—serves a traditional Thanksgiving buffet with turkey and all the fixings by reservation only.
+As an added touch, the restaurant often provides entertainment, like folk music or a gospel choir as background for the lavish meal.